RetoSchmucki/rbms/README.md

 > Note that `rbms` is build with R > 3.6.0, so you might need to update your R system before installation.
 > To install devtools on Windows system, you will need to install [Rtools](https://cran.r-project.org/bin/windows/Rtools/) - note Rtools40 for R 4.x.x
-> If you are new to `R` or would like to refresh your R coding skills, try the excellent tutorials available at [ourcodingclub](https://ourcodingclub.github.io/) :thumbsup:
+> New to `R` or want to refresh your R coding skills, try the excellent tutorials available at [ourcodingclub](https://ourcodingclub.github.io/) :thumbsup:

 ```R
 if(!requireNamespace("devtools")) install.packages("devtools")